4 minutes

 dataSources

-are key components of subgraphs.
-They define the sources of data that the subgraph indexes and processes.
+are key components of Subgraphs.
+They define the sources of data that the Subgraph indexes and processes.
 A dataSource

 specifies which smart contract to listen to, which events to process, and how to handle them.